PacktPublishing/Learn-Model-Context-Protocol-with-Python/Chapter11/solutions/solution-quiz.md

 Which of the following best describes a "scope" in the context of authentication and authorization?

-- A: A scope defines the specific permissions or access rights that a client application is requesting from a resource server.
+- A: The specific permissions or access rights that a client application is requesting from a resource server.
-- B: A scope is a unique identifier for a user session.
+- B: A unique identifier for a user session.
-- C: A scope is a type of encryption algorithm used to secure tokens.
+- C: A type of encryption algorithm used to secure tokens.

 **Correct answer:** A. A scope defines the specific permissions or access rights that a client application is requesting from a resource server.